xddq/schema2typebox/README.md

 - [x] draft-06 (main goal of this package, see Feature List for the state)
 - [x] draft-07
 - [x] draft-2019-09
+- should be working with the _current feature set_
 - [ ] draft-2020-12
   - Probably not working due to new keywords or semantic changes for previous keywords.
 Happy about issues with your JSON schema, expected TypeBox code